aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/manage-ranges/delete-range/_index.md

 ## **Delete Ranges And Shift Cells Left**

-Delete a ranage and shift cells left as the following codes with Aspose.Cells:
+Delete a range and shift cells left as shown in the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Delete-Range-Left.java" >}}

 ## **Delete Ranges And Shift Cells Up**

-Delete a ranage and shift cells up as the following codes with Aspose.Cells:
+Delete a range and shift cells up as shown in the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Delete-Range-Up.java" >}}